zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 In addition to Concrete-ML models and to [custom models in torch](torch_support.md), it is also possible to directly compile [ONNX](https://onnx.ai/) models.
 This can be particularly appealing, notably to import models trained with Keras.

-ONNX models can be compiled by directly importing models that are already quantized with quantization aware learning (QAT). or by performing post-training quantization (PTQ) with Concrete-ML.
+ONNX models can be compiled by directly importing models that are already quantized with Quantization Aware Training (QAT). or by performing Post-Training Quantization (PTQ) with Concrete-ML.

 ## Simple example

-The following example shows how to compile an ONNX model using post-training quantization.
-The model was initially trained using Keras, before being exported to ONNX.
+The following example shows how to compile an ONNX model using PTQ.
+The model was initially trained using Keras before being exported to ONNX.
 The training code is not shown here.

 {% hint style="warning" %}
 This example uses Post-Training Quantization, i.e. the quantization is not performed during training.
 Thus this model would not have good performance in FHE.
-Quantization Aware Training (QAT) should be added by the model developer and importing QAT ONNX models can be done [as shown below](#quantization-aware-training).
+Quantization Aware Training should be added by the model developer and importing QAT ONNX models can be done [as shown below](onnx_support.md#quantization-aware-training).
 {% endhint %}

 ```python